simonski/act/USER_GUIDE.md

 ## Run act as a server

-Multiplayer (> 1 person) works wiht act, your ACT_USERNAME, or whoami will be retained.  in this case it is easy to spoof another user but that's going to come later, via PKI if ever.
+Multiplayer (> 1 person) works wiht act, your ACT_USERNAME, or whoami will be retained.
+In this case it is easy to spoof another user but that's going to come later, via PKI if ever.

     act server -p 5989